jonahgluck/jonahg-midterm/README.md

 ## Abstract

 This paper presents the development of a predictive model aimed at accurately classifying Amazon Movie Reviews based on star ratings, utilizing ensemble boosting algorithms and feature engineering techniques.
 The challenge was to achieve high predictive accuracy without employing deep learning methods.
 The final model combines three boosting algorithms—**HistGradientBoostingClassifier**, **GradientBoostingClassifier**, and **XGBClassifier**—using a soft voting ensemble approach.
 Feature engineering involved extracting sentiment scores using TextBlob and creating a helpfulness ratio from review metadata.
-The model achieved an accuracy of approximately 57%.
+Additionally, attempts were made to enhance the model by identifying positive and negative keywords such as "loved," "terrible," and "excellent," but this did not significantly improve results.
+The model achieved an accuracy of approximately 58%.
 This paper details the strategy, implementation, and evaluation of the model, highlighting the effectiveness of ensemble methods and feature engineering in text classification tasks.

 ## Introduction